Chapter 1: Knocking on Death's Door

 I looked back and saw worry on Dan’s face, but a strange excitement lit Rod’s face, “I’ve never seen it before.
-I’ve read about, about the coughing blood, but I never thought I would see a real live case.
-We still have the medicine in the Wall, but we haven’t treated it in so long… to think I got to see it…”
+I’ve read about the coughing blood, but I never thought I would see a real live case.
+We still have the medicine in the Wall, but we haven’t treated it in so long… To think I got to see it!”

 “So the Wall does have medicine to treat her then?”
 Rod blinked as if he had forgotten Dan was there.

 “Of course.
 They have medicine for everything.
 Don’t know if it will work still or if it’s any good, but they have it.
 Oh, and Liv, if I read your symptoms right, you only have a couple months to live if that.”
 That last part was spoken with a gleeful malice as if this made him happy.

 I turned and took off only to find myself in a heap coughing more blood.
 Dan was there, holding me as I sobbed into his chest.
 I was only twenty one.
 I didn’t want to die.

 “Shhh Liv.
 We’ll go back to the city.
 Remember, I promised you I would go with you, back to your city one day.
 Well, looks like it’s simply sooner than later.
 We’ll go back and get you all fixed up, and then you can come back…”

 “That’s… that’s the… the thing Dan.
 It’s.. it’s a one… one… one way trip for me.”
 I couldn’t get any more words out.
 I simply cried until the tears dried up and the hiccups came and went.